 The museum’s mission is to enlighten, encourage, and educate visitors about surf culture, the fun and health benefits of the sport, and conservation practices that protect the waterways of the Texas Gulf Coast.

-After you’ve gotten your fill of surf culture, head on over to the Executive Surf Club, the Water Street Oyster Bar, Lucy’s Snackbar, or La Playa by the Bay for a bite to eat.
+After you’ve gotten your surf culture, head over to the Executive Surf Club, the Water Street Oyster Bar, Lucy’s Snackbar, or La Playa by the Bay for a bite to eat.

 The Residence Inn by Marriott Corpus Christi Downtown is a pet-friendly hotel near the Texas Surf Museum, American Bank Center, and McGee Beach.
 It has a swimming pool, a fitness center, a bar, and free Wi-Fi.